Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Pilot Study

 This section presents our key observations of few-shot learning in improving LLMs math reasoning, upon which the {\sysname} design is based.
 Note that experiments are done with our proposed CoT dataset, {MRD$^3$}, as introduced in Sec.~\ref{sec:dataset}.

 \textbf{Observation 1}: \textit{LLMs can improve reasoning with more helpful CoT examples, but the current context window restricts the number of CoT examples}.

 A standard practice for evaluating LLMs' math reasoning capability is the use of 8-shot manually-designed CoTs~\cite{cot}.
 We increase the number of CoT shots to see if reasoning accuracy improves.
-To avoid poor-quality examples, we use TopK method~\cite{topk} to select the k most relevant CoT examples for each question.
-Given LLaMA2's context window limit of 4096 tokens, we could only input up to 20 CoT examples ~\footnote{The input context token length is less than context window token limit, as the answer generation also share this limit. }.
+To avoid poor-quality examples, we use the TopK method~\cite{topk} to select the $k$ most relevant CoT examples for each question.
+Given LLaMA2's context window limit of 4096 tokens, we could only input up to 20 CoT examples\footnote{The input token length is less than the context window token limit, as the answer generation also shares this limit. }.
 As Fig.~\ref{fig:cotnumber} shows, increasing CoT examples improves LLaMA2-7B's reasoning accuracy on the GSM8K dataset, significantly outperforming the standard 8-shot setting.
 However, the limited LLM context window hinders the full potential of few-shot CoT learning for improving math reasoning.
-For instance, even with only 20 examples, the accuracy declines as the lengthy input context begins to constrain LLM's response space.
+For instance, even with 20 CoTs not hitting the token limit, accuracy drops as the large input context limits the LLM's response space.

 \textbf{Observation 2}: \textit{CoT example selection is crucial for math reasoning.
 Simply adding CoT examples randomly doesn't boost performance}.